khessels/workwize/README.md

 - run migration and seed

 This demo uses Spatie permission for role\permission management.
-The user seeder creates three users 1 for developer, 1 for supplier and one for customer
+The user seeder creates three users 1 for admin, 1 for supplier and one for customer

 - admin@workwize.com
 - supplier@workwize.com